 2.1.
 Working with the civil servants in the different municipalities, mobilize the 16 youth leaders into local youth councils as platforms for structured dialogue about youth policies and other youth issues between the local government and young people for their inputs.
 Additionally, young people will be involved in planning youth-related activities, as well as ensure and monitor youth participation in decision-making process on the local level.
 The youth councils will hold quarterly meeting to ensure their systematization.
 It is important to note that youth councils are not a formal structure in the municipalities yet, and thus this project will contribute to their formalization in these municipalities and form an inspiration to others.

 2.2.
-To introduce and contribute to development of sustainable intersectoral cooperation between local government, local civil society organisations and young people, through repeated dialogue meetings (monthly) about youth policy and other arising youth issues.
+To introduce and contribute to development of sustainable intersectoral cooperation between local government, local civil society organisations and young people, through repeated dialogue meetings about youth policy and other arising youth issues.

 Objective 3 is: Based on the National Youth Policy Document and the lessons learned in this project, design a local youth policy focused guide and an action plan for implementing this (localizing and contextualizing), and advocate for its approval and uptake.